fozretro/ap6rtc/README.md

 How do I increment the ROM version?
 -----------------------------------

-I maintained the **v3.1** version from Martin, despite adding AP6 support.
+Note for the AP6 release I maintained the **v3.1** version from Martin, despite adding AP6 support.
 This was because the existing Beeb and Electron (AP5) versions really have not changed, nor has any core new functionality been added for those users.

 If in the future a new version is needed the version is stored firstly in `/src.i2c/inc/target/X,asm` this will change the version in the compiled ROMs.
 However, please be aware, the filenames and other references to 3.1 are still hardcoded in a few places, especially for the original builds or if you are using the shell scripts in `/bin` for legacy versions.